This article is part of a series.

-Metal Halide lights are what you would typically use during the vegetative state of growing your cannabis.
-They produce a light blueish light spectrum, which is what plants like when they are in their earlier stages.
+Metal Halide lights are typically used during the vegetative stage of your cannabis grow.
+They produce a light-blueish colour, which plants prefer in their earlier stages.

-You can use a MH light your entire grow, but it’s not an ideal situation.
-MH Lights don’t produce dense, big buds like HPS lights, particularly when it comes to the flowering stage…
+You can use a MH light for the duration of your entire grow… but it’s not an ideal situation.
+MH Lights don’t produce dense, big buds in the flowering stage like HPS lights…

 The OG: High Pressure Sodium (HPS) Lights

-HPS grow lights are the stock standard for when your plants in the flowering stage.
-They produce a yellow light, which enhances bud production and produces great yields!
-These are some of the most efficient lights available today, which is what makes them so popular.
-They do run very hot, though, and need an exhaust to run through their reflective hood to stay cool.
+These popular lights produce a yellow tinge, which enhances bud production and produces professional yields!
+These are honestly some of the most energy-efficient lights available today… but, as we’ve covered earlier, they aren’t very heat efficient.
+HPS Lights need an exhaust to run through their reflective hood, in order to stay cool.

 You can pick up a 600w HPS light with a hood and ballast (which powers the light) for only $140 on eBay!

-These lights need to be kept a fair distance away from your plants, so ensure your grow tent is at least 1.5m tall!
-They also contain bulbs, which will die over time.
+The lights need to be kept a fair distance away from your plants.
+Ensure your grow tent is at least 1.5m tall.
+HPS Bulbs also die over time.
 Expect to replace the bulbs every year or so.

 Other LED Lights